signupsoftware/TEMP-Docs-BC/docs/user-manual/11-technical/4-generic-blob-storage.md

 To handle blobs more efficiently, they must be abstracted from the application.
 So, when ExFlow asks for a blob, it will get metadata and the binary content.
 The actual source is unknown to the application.

-The proposed solution uses multiple layers to abstract and isolate functionality.<br/><br/>
+This solution uses multiple layers to abstract and isolate functionality.

 #### ExFlow Application
 The application that will make use of the blobs by reading, writing, deleting and listing blobs, or files if you wish.<br/><br/>